maurolepore/positrans/README.md

   - Panels to explore plots and data.
   - Support for Quarto
 - Tools for software development:
-  - Gestures for building R packages with devtools
+  - Keyboard shortcuts for building R packages with devtools
   - Support for Shiny
   - Testing
 - Tools for debugging R code.